 Sleep deprivation is a deadly enemy

-Sleep time is the only time that our brain, I mean, the conscious mind finds the time to recover and feed information properly into the subconscious mind, It is also the time to create long-term memories and consolidate knowledge.
+Sleep time is when our brain, or the conscious mind, recovers.
+It feeds information properly into the subconscious mind.
+It is also the time to create long-term memories and consolidate knowledge.
 The lack of this process begins to affect the individual in the long term.
-So, if you are having symptoms of sleep deprivation, it is time to press the break and work on your sleeping habit before you get too old and beyond help.
+If you have symptoms of sleep deprivation, take action now.
+Improve your sleeping habits before it becomes too late.

 Make a Sleep Plan Now!